saferpay/sndbx/texts/trx_interface.md

 ### In the Response of the Initialize Request these parameters are import for further processing:

-+ **Token:** The Token is mandatory for further steps within the payment process and must therefore be cached.
-Preferably, it should be linked to the parameters attached to the ReturnUrls.
-It can thus be easily reassigned.
++ **Token:** The **Token** refers to the values temporarily stored regarding the Saferpay transaction and is mandatory during subsequent processing of the transaction ([for more information, see e.g. Transaction Authorize](https://saferpay.github.io/jsonapi/index.html#Payment_v1_Transaction_Authorize)).
+The Token should be coupled to the http-GET parameters that were previously attached to the **ReturnUrls** for identification and then stored inside a database, for further actions to come!

 + **RedirectUrl:** Unlike with the Payment Page, this URL is not intended to be used for a redirect **(Though you may do so, if you want to!)**.
 Instead, it is embedded in an HTML Iframe.
 Within this, a form hosted by Saferpay is displayed.
 This form is also called the Hosted Entry Form.
 It can be used to capture sensitive card details in a PCI-compliant manner.
 You can find out more about the Iframe integration [in this chapter](https://saferpay.github.io/sndbx/CssiFrame.html).